Code-Institute-Submissions/Morpheus-23-my-dutch-life_JulRseub/README.md

 * Better defensive programming can be applied.
 * Features for the site administrator can be developed so that new categories can be created by the administrator on the website and not just from MongoDB.
 * Better wireframes could be done by making use of Balsamic, to replace the hand drawn wireframes.
+* A more complete description of technologies used with their relevant links

 ## Content